quantnetwork/blockchain-developer-exercises-foundations/Exercise2.md

 3. XRP
 `Location = {“technology”: “XRP Ledger”, “network”: “Testnet”}`

-Note that Ethereum has a named test network above as Ethereum has multiple test networks.
+Note that Ethereum has a named test network (Ropsten) above as Ethereum has multiple test networks (e.g. Ropsten, Rinkeby, Kovan etc).
 Therefore the additional name differentiates one test network from another.

 #### Prerequisites